 Break Periods and Closing

-The residence halls and Loy Center houses do not close during Fall Break or the break between Winter and Spring Terms (unless otherwise noted).
-The residence halls and Loy Center close at Thanksgiving, Spring breaks and after Fall and Spring exams (December and May).
-Health and safety inspections are performed during these times.
-Students must arrange to leave their residence halls or Loy Center House before closing each break and within 24 hours of their last exam in December and May.
+The residence halls DO close at Thanksgiving, Spring breaks and after Fall and Spring exams (December and May).
+Health and safety checks are performed during these times.
+Students must arrange to leave their residence halls before closing each break or within 24 hours of their last exam in December and May, whichever is earliest.
 Students should arrange to return during the designated opening time after each break period.
-Students are not allowed to remain in the residence halls/Loy center after closing or return prior to the official opening time.
+Students are not allowed to remain in the residence halls after closing or return prior to the official opening time.

 Prior to the start of the academic year, housing in the residence halls can be cancelled for the following reasons: study abroad, withdrawal from the University, transfer, graduation, and rising juniors and seniors who wish to move off campus.
 Elon University housing in the apartments can be cancelled for the following reasons: withdrawal from the University, transfer, and graduation.
 To cancel housing assignments, the student must come to residence life and complete a housing cancellation form.
 If you are cancelling for reasons of withdraw or transfer you must also complete paperwork in the office of student development.
 Late cancellation of a housing assignment after the cancellation deadline may result in a cancellation fee.
 Please visit the Residence Life website for cancellation information.